ltchuan1983/bioproduction/README.md

 New dataset can be saved in similar tables and be used to make predictions given that the dataset contains the same features.

+## Hyperparamter

+Hyperparameters can be modified via config.yaml

 # Available tables in data.sqlite

 cleaned_table ---> Data derived from original source after imputation and cleaning